-Background: Interprofessional collaboration potentially enhances patient safety and satisfaction, and reduces tensions and conflicts among health care professionals.
-Such collaboration is challenging, however, because health care professionals lack sufficient knowledge of other professional roles and competences to engage in fruitful interprofessional teamwork.
-The aim of this study was to assess the impact of an interprofessional training program on students’ self-efficacy in interprofessional collaboration.
-Methods: The study was designed as a quasi-experiment with an intervention group (239 students) and a comparison group (405 students).
-The intervention was provided by an interprofessional clinical study unit (ICS) and included students from nursing, medicine, physiotherapy, occupational therapy, laboratory technology and radiography.
-Self-efficacy data were collected through web-based questionnaires completed before and after the students’ clinical training.
-Results: In the simple statistical analysis, all four self-efficacy scores for the ICS group improved over time although one score (Q4) change did not reach statistical significance (p = 0.08).
-After adjustment for profession, gender, baseline difference between the two groups and the score change for the comparison group, the ICS group's self-efficacy score gain remained statistically significant.
+Background: Interprofessional collaboration potentially enhances patient safety and satisfaction, and reduces tensions and conflicts among health professionals.
+However, health professionals often lack sufficient knowledge of other professional roles and competences to engage in interprofessional teamwork.
+The aim of this study was to assess the impact of an interprofessional training programme on students' perceived self-efficacy.
+Methods: A quasi-experimental study with an intervention group (239 students) and a control group (405 students).
+The intervention was an interprofessional clinical study (ICS) unit including students from nursing, medicine, physiotherapy, occupational therapy, laboratory technology and radiography.
+Data on students' perceived self-efficacy were collected through web-based questionnaires.
+Aspects of self-efficacy measured were: (1) collaboration with other professions in planning goals and actions for patients; (2) collaboration with other professions for rehabilitation; (3) identifying the functions of other professions and (4) assessing and describing patients' needs and problems.
+Results: All scores of perceived self-efficacy for the ICS group improved over time although one score change was non-significant (p = 0.08).
+After adjustment for baseline differences and the score change for the control group, the ICS group's self-efficacy score gain remained statistically significant.
 Conclusion: The study showed that interprofessional training improved students' perception of self-efficacy more than traditional clinical training.

 School and education; Tværfaglig klinisk uddannelse; Interprofessional clinical training